malik-azad/Programming-in-JAVA/README.md

 # Programming-in-JAVA

-Welcome to the **Programming-in-JAVA** repository! 🎉 This repository helps in understanding the core concepts of Java programming through a variety of example programs.
+Welcome to the **Programming-in-JAVA** repository!
+This repository helps in understanding the core concepts of Java programming through a variety of example programs.
 Additionally, I will soon be adding comprehensive notes to further enhance the study material

 ## What's Inside

 This repository contains a collection of Java programs that demonstrate fundamental programming concepts.
-The programs are designed to be straightforward and educational, making it easy for beginners to grasp the basics of Java. ji
+The programs are designed to be straightforward and educational, making it easy for beginners to grasp the basics of Java.

 ## Upcoming Features